-We know storage ideas for small bedrooms are the key to making a diddy space work, so we've got you covered, small space dwellers.
-We get the Catch-22 thing that goes along with small bedrooms and storage – the hardest thing to find space for in small bedroom is storage, but the most important thing to make a small bedroom feel less small is storage.
+Clever storage ideas for small bedrooms are the key to making your space work.
+There is obviously that catch-22 thing that goes along with small bedrooms and storage – the hardest thing to find space for in small bedroom is storage, but the most important thing to make a small bedroom feel less small is storage.
+It's a tricky balance to get right.
 But fear not – with a little bit of creativity (and a fair bit of space saving bedroom furniture), even the smallest of bedrooms can become a cosy, clutter-free haven.

 1. Big small bedroom storage idea: pick out a storage bed